GoogleCloudPlatform/community/tutorials/pubsub-spring-dedup-messages/index.md

 ```

 ### Specify a Cloud Pub/Sub topic and subscription for the sink
 Spring can find the Cloud Pub/Sub subscription that your code should receive data from when you provide a subscription name in `application.properties` and assign it to a consumer group of the sink using an input binder.
 Here, the input binding name is `receiveDedupedMessagesFromDataflow-in-0`.
 Because a subscription cannot exist without a topic, a topic must also be specified for the sink.
 Note that only input bindings have consumer groups.
 For more information, see [Common Binding Properties].
+In [application.properties](pubsub-spring/src/main/resources/application.properties):

 [embedmd]:# (pubsub-spring/src/main/resources/application.properties /.*Data coming/ /=subscriptionFromDataflow/)
 ```properties